ricbl/vrgan/README.md

 The code present here uses a synthetic dataset as proof of concept of the algorithm.
 In this synthetic dataset, disease severity is associated with the size of the side of a square in a noisy image.
 We are going to try to provide a model pre-trained on chest x-rays in the future, depending on release approval.
 The chest x-ray dataset used to train this model is not publically available, and there are no plans of making it available in the future.

+**Note:** This branch was not tested for the same results as the paper, so results may differ slightly.

 ## Setup

 The first run of the code will automatically generate the synthetic dataset.